 As the name suggests, the fixed amount is decided at the start and it will be paid after the completion of the work assigned.
 However, it doesn’t mean that you will develop large applications on small budgets.

 Using this model makes the requirement process a bit longer compared to the Time and Material model.
-As everything has to be decided at the start and both the parties have to make the final agreement.
+Everything has to be decided at the start and both parties have to make the final agreement.
 In case, the client wants to add any other feature, the developer can ask for an extra amount as well.
 This scenario will lead to signing a fresh agreement as well.

 Summing up, the Fixed price model is all about time and budget proportionality.
 They are directly proportional to each other.